Carpenter insurance

 Coverage to help take care of employees who get sick or injured on the job.
 Most states require this coverage for small businesses with full- or part-time employees.
 It also can benefit business owners who don’t have employees.

-Also known as inland marine insurance, this coverage can financially protect equipment and inventory that’s in transport or stored offsite.
+Also known as inland marine insurance, this coverage can financially protect your mobile tools and equipment that are in transport or temporarily stored offsite, depending on your policy.

 Business insurance —